pbstark/Repro-s159-f19/syllabus18.md

 + Construct a grid of (lat, long) points within Alameda county separated by approximately 5 miles.
 The first point should be at (37.905098, -122.272225), near Summit Reservoir.
 + Write code to identify all weather stations within $x$ miles of Alameda County
-+ Identify all weather stations within 10 miles (_not_ Ranson's 50 miles) of Alameda county, and find the weighted average inverse distance from each station to the points in the county grid
++ Identify all weather stations within 5 miles (_not_ Ranson's 50 miles) of Alameda county, and find the weighted average inverse distance from each station to the points in the county grid.
+Your code for finding the stations should take the distance range as an input parameter (i.e., your code should let you find all stations within 10 miles or 50 miles, too).

 #### Group Assignment 3. **Due 11/4, 11:59pm:**
 + retrieve the weather data for the relevant time periods for stations within 5 miles of Alameda County